DopierRex/OneNext/README.md

 3. PS/2 KEYBOARD

 The open source cores that make it possible to recreate other machines on the Spectrum Next tend to support PS/2 keyboards, VGA, and 3.5mm audio because that's what they were developed for.
-As with other FPGA builds, a PS/2 keyboard is the way to use the recreated machines, for it provides more keys than most source keyboards; for example, although the Acorn BBC Master core has support for the Spectrum Next keyboard (a great achievement!), it may not be ideal to use because the layout is so different.
+As with other FPGA builds, a PS/2 keyboard provides more keys than most source keyboards; for example, although the Acorn BBC Master core has support for the Spectrum Next keyboard (a great achievement!), it may not be ideal to use because the layout is so different.

 OPTIONAL (reccommended):
 PS/2 Y-Splitter cable and a PS/2 Mouse; few programs require a mouse.

 4. A FAT16 FORMATTED 4GB SD CARD

 Whether you have a Spectrum Next (ks1) or N-go, you will need to format a new SD card to FAT16 (not FAT32).
 Please do NOT re-use your old or ordinary Next SD card, you should definitely obtain a new SD card specifically for this.
-A few extra cores will only work with cards up to 4gb maximum; therefore, if you have a larger SD card, you must create on it a FAT16 4gb primary partition, or even better, split the SD card size into multiple partitions (as explained in the following section, marked OPTIONAL).
+A few of the extra cores will only work with cards up to 4gb maximum; therefore, if you have a larger SD card, you must create on it a FAT16 4gb primary partition or, even better, split the SD card size into multiple partitions (explained in the following section).

 OPTIONAL (recommended):
 You can actually have multiple drives on NextZXOS (no need for external drives or additional SD cards) by partitioning a new SD card in this way: